 - Make good use of your own fruit!
 In addition to eating fresh fruit (and sharing with friends and neighbors), consider preserving ... our Resources section can help get you started, and we have occasional preserving events as well.

-See our Harvesting FAQs for common questions on "how to" and our harvesting service.
+See our Harvesting FAQs for common questions on "how to" and our harvesting service, including the laws that protect donors from liability when donating to nonprofit organizations.

 Volunteer Harvesting Assistance